davedelong/CHCSVParser/README.markdown

 ##Usage

-In order to use `CHCSVParser`, you'll need to include the following three files in your project:
+In order to use `CHCSVParser`, you'll need to include the following two files in your project:

 - `CHCSVParser.h`
 - `CHCSVParser.m`